 The school is well spread out on the property and is set back from Bailey Road which, in turn, is off the busy Penrose Road.
 The school, like the road that it is situated upon, was named after General James Bailey who was based in the area during the war years between the British settlers and Maori.
 Due to over ten years of sound and stable governance our Board of Trustees has ensured that the school is well resourced.

-The school has good facilities, including spacious grounds, a fairly new administration block, a large and well stocked library, an Information and Communication Technologies (ICT) suite, a school hall and a recently upgraded swimming pool area.
+The school has good facilities, including spacious grounds, a fairly new administration block, a large and well stocked library -Whare Ahuru Mowai ( A clam sheltering place) , extending into a multi-purpose / Science Environment, a school hall and a recently upgraded swimming pool area.
 We have developed a multi-purpose Technology Room and provide an outstanding Technology Programme to our Year 7 and 8 students.

 The school has a tradition of engaging support from the wider community and as a result has a close association with: